Lomé–Tokoin International Airport

 Lomé–Tokoin International Airport (French: Aéroport international de Lomé-Tokoin) (IATA: LFW, ICAO: DXXX), also known as Gnassingbé Eyadéma International Airport (French: Aéroport international Gnassingbé Eyadéma), is an international airport serving Lomé, the capital of Togo.
-In 2014, the airport served 616,800 passengers.
-ASKY Airlines, a subsidiary of Ethiopian Airlines, has its hub at the airport.
+ASKY Airlines has its hub at the airport.
 The airport is named after Gnassingbé Eyadéma, the third President of Togo.

-A new terminal at the airport opened in early 2016, with a capacity for up to 2 million passengers annually.
+In 2014, the airport served 616,800 passengers.
+A new terminal at the airport opened in early 2016, with the capacity for up to 2 million passengers annually.